GSoster/CSharpLab/README.md

 - [x] **CSharpJumpStart**: Group of codes and samples from the Microsoft course: programming in C Sharp Jump start. [link](https://mva.microsoft.com/en-us/training-courses/programming-in-c-jump-start-14254)

+- [x] **PluginApp**: An app that support the addition of pluggins by just dropping them on the /plugin folders.
+It uses a custom-created PluginProvider singleton

 - [ ] **PhotoGallery**: A simple WPF project that allows to load pictures, add them to collections (albums), tag albums and individual pictures and search by picture/collection/tag name.
 Work still in progress.